-American Express Blue Business Plus Credit Card Review
+The Blue Business® Plus Credit Card from American Express Review

-A credit card specifically tailored for small business owners, the Blue Business Plus card offers a variety of advantages — like a 0% APR introductory period and 2X rewards points for business purchases.
+A credit card specifically tailored for small business owners, the Blue Business® Plus Credit Card from American Express offers a variety of advantages — like a 0% APR introductory period, then a variable rate of 17.49% – 25.49% and 2X rewards points for business purchases.
 The card’s lack of an annual fee also makes it a noteworthy, budget-friendly option.
 However, its benefits do come with some limitations.

 Card Details to Know Up Front